persts/DotDotGoose/README.md

 ![Screen Shot](doc/source/example.png)

-*Point data collected with DotDotGoose will be very valuable validation data for any future efforts with computer assisted counting*
+*Point data collected with DotDotGoose will be very valuable training and validation data for any future efforts with computer assisted counting*